privaci/privaci.github.io/_posts/2018-03-14-5th_ci_symposium_accomodations.md

 <div class="alert alert-success" role="alert">
 <h4 class="alert-heading"></h4>
   <p>
-Participants are welcome to stay at the <a href src=http://www.acc-schulichexecutiveconferencecentre.com/rooms.html>Schulich School of Business Executive Learning Centre (ELC)</a> onsite accommodation.
+Participants are welcome to stay at the <a href=http://www.acc-schulichexecutiveconferencecentre.com/rooms.html>Schulich School of Business Executive Learning Centre (ELC)</a> onsite accommodation.
 </p>
 <p>
 A block of guestrooms has been set aside on a first-come, first-served basis for participants.